ganesh2427/recognition_rawmodel/README.md

 ## Background
 This project implements a **Siamese Neural Network** with **EfficientNetB0** backbone for face verification tasks.
 It compares pairs of facial images to determine if they belong to the same person, achieving **87% accuracy** while being optimized for edge devices.

+### Context and Motivation

+In the evolving landscape of biometric authentication, face recognition and verification have become foundational components in systems ranging from smartphone security and smart surveillance to border control and digital identity verification.
+As these systems increasingly operate in diverse and unconstrained environments, they demand high precision, robustness, and adaptability to real-world conditions.
+Traditional face recognition approaches, reliant on handcrafted features or shallow classifiers, often fail to cope with variations in lighting, pose, expression, and occlusions.

+To address these challenges, deep learning has emerged as a powerful tool, capable of learning hierarchical representations directly from raw facial data.
+In particular, Siamese Neural Networks (SNNs) have shown promise in face verification tasks due to their ability to learn meaningful similarity metrics from limited labeled data.
+However, the effectiveness of such models heavily depends on the quality of feature extraction and the architectural design used in learning embeddings.

 ## Key Features
 - 🎭 **Siamese Architecture**: Twin networks with shared weights
 - ⚡ **EfficientNetB0**: Lightweight pre-trained feature extractor